SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity10.html

 Ground Fault Protection (shocks).

 Ground fault protection, that is, protection against accidental leakage of current to ground, is extremely important.
-It protects the wiring on the boat from overheating and causing firs, and protects the people from shock.
-Most ground fault protection is accomplished by use of fuse or circuit breakers.
+It protects the wiring on the boat from overheating and causing fires, and protects the people from shock.
+Most ground fault protection is accomplished by use of fuses or circuit breakers.
 But for protecting people on the boat there are better solutions.